 When you curl against a resistance band, your hamstrings have to work harder the closer your heels get to your body (a dumbbell keeps the resistance consistent throughout the curl).
 Your hamstrings are naturally strongest in this position, so using a band can help your muscles stay challenged through their entire range of motion.

-- Stand with your feet at hip-width distance, a resistance band around your ankles.
+- Stand with your feet hip-distance apart with a resistance band around your ankles.

 - Keeping your right foot rooted, bend your left knee to 90 degrees against the resistance of the band.